TempSpas/textual-succinct/README.md

 Succinct Style for Textual
 ==========================

 Succinct is a [Solarized dark](http://ethanschoonover.com/solarized) theme for the Textual IRC client based on the [Colloquy theme of the same name](https://github.com/TempSpas/succinct-for-colloquy).
 The code was built off of the [Sulaco](https://github.com/rgrove/textual-sulaco) dark theme.
-The theme is still in beta, so expect some kinks here and there.
+A light variant of the theme is available [here](https://github.com/TempSpas/SuccinctLight).

 ![Screenshot](/Screenshots/screenshot1.png?raw=true)